swellstores/swell-js-docs/content/en/payment.md

     },
     cardCvc: {
       elementId: "#card-expiry-id" // default: #cardCvc-element
     },
+    onChange: event => {
+      // optional, called when the Element value changes },
+    onReady: event => {
+      // optional, called when the Element is fully rendered },
+    onFocus: event => {
+      // optional, called when the Element gains focus },
+    onBlur: event => {
+      // optional, called when the Element loses focus },
+    onEscape: event => {
+      // optional, called when the escape key is pressed within an Element },
+    onClick: event => {
+      // optional, called when the Element is clicked },
     onSuccess: result => {
       // optional, called on card payment success